LimeThaw/emu/README.md

 basic data sctructures and algorithms.
 The second is called "functional" and contains code that is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming#Properties_of_purely_functional_program).
 The third one is called "threadsafe" and contains - you guessed it - thread safe code.
+Additionally, each submodule is divided into two categories: datastructures and algorithms.
+Their meaning should be rather self explanatory.

 For each element, there should be a source file and a test file.
-The source file, describing functionality, belongs into Sources/submodule/emu, and the test file, describing test cases for validating functionality, belongs into Tests/emuTests.
-You also need to write an entry for every test file into Tests/submodule/LinuxMain.swift.
+The source file, describing functionality, belongs into Sources/submodule/category/, and the test file, describing test cases for validating functionality, belongs into Tests/submoduleTests/category/.
+You also need to write an entry for every test file into Tests/LinuxMain.swift.

 ## Naming